dfleury2/Nedit/README.md

 This project needs FLTK 1.3.
 You need to change to prop files to fill the FLTK home.

 Basic editing functions are availables (open, save, find).
+Copy/paste should work fine, as the rectangular selection.
-Syntax highlighting is just *pre-alpha* quality.
+Syntax highlighting is just *pre-alpha* quality, and crash a lot.
+There is no macros, shell commands, adn help.

 This editor version is pretty harmfull, very unstable and immature.
 You use it only for experimental purpose.